About Crassulas

 Cuttings of several types of jades have bands of meristem tissue on their stems.
 It's where leaves once grew and where new roots will form.

-But how about stacked crassulas?
-These look delicate, their stems no thicker than spaghetti.
+What about stacked crassulas?
+Many look delicate, their stems no thicker than spaghetti.
 The method is basically the same, except you need to gently remove the lowest leaves.
 One stem can yield a dozen cuttings!
 See my video: How to Propagate Stacked Crassulas.
+I also demonstrate propagation techniques in my Stacked Crassula video.

 Plants that prune themselves